golang/website/_content/blog/goroutine-leak-profiles.md

 </div>
 </div>

-Fortunately for us, a complete overhaul of the GC is not necessary.
+A complete overhaul of the GC is not necessary.
-The Go runtime uses a concurrent tri-color mark-and-sweep garbage collector, (now with the [Green Tea](/blog/greenteagc) variant!), so its core MO already neatly aligns with our goals for the most part.
+The Go runtime uses a concurrent tri-color mark-and-sweep garbage collector, (now with the [Green Tea](/blog/greenteagc) variant!), so its MO already neatly aligns with our goals.
 Only a few key changes were needed:
 1. In the initial phases, the regular GC marks **all** goroutines (and global variables) as reachable, i.e., they are _mark roots_, such that they would never be considered garbage.
-	We change it to instead **only** include non-blocked goroutines, as these are the only ones which are guaranteed to be maybe-runnable, initially.
+	We change it to instead **only** include unblocked goroutines, as these are the only ones which are guaranteed to be live, initially.
 2. This is followed by the marking phase, where the GC traces objects referenced (transitively) by the mark roots, and _marks_ them as usable memory.
-	Even though we do not modify this phase directly, the changes in step 1. ensure that the GC only marks memory referenced by maybe-runnable goroutines.
+	Even though we do not modify this phase directly, the changes in step 1. ensure that the GC only marks memory referenced by live goroutines.
-3. The marking phase is finalized by inspecting all the blocked goroutines which were not included as mark roots in step 1.
+3. The marking phase is finalized by inspecting all the blocked goroutines not included as mark roots in step 1.
 	If a goroutine is blocked by at least one concurrency primitive that has been marked in step 2., it is added as a mark root, and the GC resumes the marking phase from step 2.
-	This coincides with the inductive step in the definition of maybe-runnability.
+	This coincides with the inductive step in the definition of liveness.
-4. Once all maybe-runnable goroutines have been discovered, any goroutine which has not been added as a mark root has its status set to leaked.
+4. Once all live goroutines have been discovered, any goroutine which has not been added as a mark root has its status set to leaked.
-5. The marking phase then resumes one last time with all the leaked goroutines added	as mark roots, allowing the GC to mark all the memory it would have marked in a regular run, such that it would not erroneously collect garbage.
+5. The marking phase then resumes one last time with all the leaked goroutines added	as mark roots, allowing the GC to mark all the memory it would have marked during a regular run.

-Once the GC phase is complete, the goroutine leak profiler picks up like in a regular goroutine profile, except that it filters for strictly leaked goroutines.
+Once the GC cycle is complete, the goroutine leak profiler picks up like in a regular goroutine profile, and filters for strictly leaked goroutines.

 ### Limitations {#limitations}

 The examples above demonstrate the usefulness of goroutine leak profiles.
-Nevertheless, relying on the garbage collector does impose some limitations that may lead it to miss leaks:
+Nevertheless, the garbage collector has some limitations that may lead it to miss leaks:

 1. **Memory overreach**: if a concurrency primitive is consistently reachable through **global variables** or **runnable goroutines**,